Search for a tool

 X-Intercept

-Tool for calculating the x-intercept (intercept with the x-axis) of a function, or line from at least 2 points or from 1 point and the slope coefficient.
+Tool for calculating the x-intercept (intercept with the x-axis) from of a function, or line from at least 2 points or from 1 point and the slope coefficient.

 Results